Tropix126/taolib/website/src/pages/docs/moving-the-robot.md

 ## Driving Straight

-The `DifferentialDrivetraindrive()` method is used to move the drivetrain directly forwards or backwards by a given distance while maintaining the current heading.
+The `DifferentialDrivetrain::drive()` method is used to move the drivetrain directly forwards or backwards by a given distance while maintaining the current heading.
 The first parameter of this method is the distance that you wish to travel.
 A negative number denotes that the drivetrain should drive backwards.

 ![Driving straight demo](https://i.imgur.com/htLZvB4.png)